TakutoYoshikai/skills/README.md

 # skills
 This is a template of summary of creator's skills.
-It shows periods of skills.
+It shows periods of the skills.

 ### Usage
 **change name to yours in src/App.js**